- What other names is Lathyrus known by?

 - Any medical use.

-muscle spasms, weakness, paralysis of leg muscles, weak heartbeat, decreased breathing, seizures, and death.
+Lathyrus is LIKELY UNSAFE when taken by mouth.
+It is poisonous to nerves.
+It can cause muscle rigidity, muscle spasms, weakness, paralysis of leg muscles, weak heartbeat, decreased breathing, seizures, and death.

 Lathyrus poisoning and its complications are rare in western countries, yet they have been documented for more than a century in Europe, Africa, and Asia.
 Despite the attempt to ban the sale of Lathyrus sativus in several states of India, distribution continues.
 To deactivate the poison, several methods have been tried.
 Typically they involve soaking the seeds in water followed by steaming or sun drying.
 Roasting the seeds at high temperatures for twenty minutes also helps to destroy the poison.
 However, these methods are only 80-85% effective.